brookcs3/Pytorch-UNet/PUSH_TO_GITHUB.md

 - Audio files (`.wav`) are gitignored - users supply their own
 - Output directories are gitignored - generated locally
 - Model checkpoints (`.pth`) are gitignored - too large for git
+- README files in process directories ARE tracked (to help users)